 Think of the concept of moderation and work around it, instead of being constantly deprived.
 Maybe a smaller portion of some potato chips?
 We can divide the bag into very tiny portions and a good snack whenever we feel like it.

 It is definitely good to count calories.
-But for sure it’s not the most important thing when it comes to eating healthy.
+But for sure it’s not the most important thing when it comes to eating healthily.
 It’s so important to know that not every calorie is built the same way.

 It’s easy to understand this – just think of a hundred calories of apples in comparison to French fries.
 Always make sure to do research and know about the quality of food and with that, the quality of calories.

-Counting calories can help us put our portions in order, but it doesn’t say anything about the quality of our meal.
+Counting calories can help us put our portions in order, but it doesn’t say anything about the quality of our meals.

 This is a very common misconception because people never think about the types of fatty foods and ingredients that we should actually use.

 Of course, fatty foods make our cholesterol go up which strengthens the risk of developing heart disease, like saturated and trans fats.
-But some fats can be of some kind of benefit for those struggling with diabetes.
+But some fats can be of some kind of benefit to those struggling with diabetes.